irisnet/irishub/docs/features/asset.md

 #### Fee of minting a fungible token

-- FT-Mint-Rate: Relative to the rate at which FT is issued
+- FT-Mint-Rate: Relative to the rate at which the FT is issued
 - FT-Mint-Fee calculation formula: FT-Issue-Fee * MintFTFeeRatio; the result is rounded to iris (rounded to greater than 1 and 1 for less than or equal to 1)

 #### Fee of issuing/minting a gateway token